Guardians vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in seven of their past 10 games and won four of those contests.
+- The Guardians have played as the favorite in eight of their past 10 games and won four of those contests.

+- The Guardians and their opponents have combined to hit the over three times in their last 10 games with a total.

+- The Guardians did not cover its most recent game with a spread.
+Cleveland's last four contests have finished below the set point total, and the average over/under during that stretch was 8.4.

 Guardians Betting Records & Stats

-- Cleveland has a 4-2 record (winning 66.7% of its games) when playing as moneyline favorites of -145 or shorter.
+- When it has played as moneyline favorites with odds of -115 or shorter, Cleveland has a 6-7 record (winning 46.2% of its games).

-- The Guardians have a 59.2% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Guardians' implied win probability is 53.5%.

-- Cleveland has combined with opponents to hit the over on the total nine times this season for a 9-9-1 record against the over/under.
+- Cleveland has played in 20 games with set over/under, and have combined with opponents to go over the total nine times (9-10-1).

-- The Guardians have had a run line set for only one matchup this season, and they did not cover.
+- The Guardians have had a run line set for just one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.